-How dirty is your sleep routine?
-No, not that kind of sleep routine.
+How messy is your sleep routine?
+No, not your bedroom.
 I’m talking about your actual sleep routine.
 Have you got one?
-Have you even thought about this before?
-If I had a tenner for the amount of people who are always tired, I’d be Alan bloody Sugar.
-Now, I’ve got an excuse for being consistently knackered – but do you?
-If not, maybe it’s time to have a long hard look at your sleep routine, and try out my 5 ways to tidy it up a bit.
+Have you ever thought about this before?
+If I had a pound for the number of people who tell me they’re always tired, I’d be a millionaire In this post, I’m going to be looking at a few simple ways to clean up your sleep routine.

 Sleep routines are for kids.
 I’m an adult.

-When I first got diagnosed with Narcolepsy, I had to work so hard to reset my clock and actually cultivate a sleep routine.
-It’s all gone to shit in recent years, I’ll be honest, but it genuinely made such a difference to my life when I stuck to it.
+When I was first diagnosed with a form of narcolepsy, I had to work so hard to reset my internal clock and actually cultivate a sleep routine.
+It’s all gone a bit sideways in recent years, to be honest, but it genuinely made such a difference to my life when I stuck to it.
 I felt awake.
-Actually awake, and not just dragging my battered carcass through each day until Dave o’clock.
+Actually awake, and not just dragging my battered carcass through each day until it was TV time at night.

 When was the last time you felt truly awake?
-If you fancy giving it a whirl, here’s how to get started with cleaning up your sleep hygiene.
-That’s what it’s called, by the way, I didn’t make that up…grim.
+If you want to remember what that feels like, here are 5 ways you can get started with cleaning up your sleep hygiene.
+That’s what it’s called, by the way, I didn’t make that up.

-Turn the telly off at least an hour before you go to bed.
-It’s the same shit that you’d do with the kids, and it does actually work.
-Your brain needs wind-down time, especially with the level of mental/online processing it does on a daily basis.
+Turn the television off at least an hour before you go to bed.
+It’s the same thing that you’d do with the kids, and it does actually work.
+Your brain needs wind-down time, especially with the level of mental and online processing it does on a daily basis.

-2. No caffeine after 3pm.
+2. No caffeine after 3 pm

-I know.
-This one was a much bigger one for me to combat that I realised.
+I’ll apologise in advance but it’s worth it.
+This one was a much bigger one for me to combat than I realised.
 I used to drink about ten cups of tea a day.
-This was before I knew I had a sleep condition, and just thought I really loved PG Tips.
+This was before I knew I had a sleep condition and just thought I really loved PG Tips.
 Crafty old brain.
-Basically though, you can’t expect your brain to chill out for bed properly if it’s wired off it’s neurological tits with caffeine, nicotine or sugar.
+Basically, though, you can’t expect your mind to relax for bed properly if it’s wired off its neurological tits with caffeine, nicotine or sugar.

 Things to eat and drink that can help relaxation and promote sleepiness are: